-Doyers Street between Bowery and Pell Streets
+Manhattan: Doyers Street between Bowery and Pell Streets

 If you’re looking for somewhere with lots of space for a weekend meal in Chinatown, Taiwan Pork Chop House’s outdoor setup is a great option.
 While the titular pork pork chops here are enjoyable (especially for $2.50 each), our favorite dishes at this spot are the fried rice cakes with shredded pork and the tender wontons drenched in chili oil.

 As much as we have enjoyed outdoor dim sum this summer, we also suggest experiencing it without beeping cars and trucks rattling your saucers of shrimp rice rolls.
 Like Taiwan Pork Chop House, Nom Wah has the benefit of Doyers Street, where the whole street feels like an outdoor dining room with yellow umbrellas and foliage.
-They also have some nice shady seats for people who are waiting for pick-up, in case you want to take your har gow to-go.

-Frederick Douglass Boulevard between 112th and 120th Streets
+Manhattan: Frederick Douglass Boulevard between 112th and 120th Streets

-Fridays 5pm-11pm, Saturdays & Sundays Noon-11pm
+Fridays 5pm-11pm, Saturdays 12-10pm, Sundays 12-9pm

 If you’re in the business of finding a block-party atmosphere, consider Harlem Tavern.
 They serve things like burgers, frozen drinks, and chicken tenders, all under a big outdoor tent with speakers.

-Bond Street between Lafayette and Bowery
+Manhattan: Bond Street between Lafayette and Bowery

-Mondays-Fridays 12pm-11pm, Saturdays & Sundays 12pm-11pm
+Mondays-Fridays 4:30pm-11pm, Saturdays 10am-11pm, Sundays 11:30am-11pm

-Il Buco makes the best Italian in Noho.
-Even in extremely stressful and uncertain times, consuming some pasta, a black-kale salad, and a negroni here will have similar effects to that of a fuzzy blanket or a prolonged hug.
+Il Buco makes the best Italian food in Noho.
+Even in extremely stressful and uncertain times, consuming some pasta, a black-kale salad, and a Negroni here will have similar effects to that of a fuzzy blanket or a prolonged hug.
 If you want to secure a table on a weekend (some of which are right in the middle of the blocked-off cobblestone street), make a reservation ahead of time here.

 The primary reason this Thai restaurant is worth any wait time is their coconut crab curry.
 It’s golden in color and thin like soup, with big chunks of crab that you should fish out before your friend gets to them first.
 Eating this dish on a cool, car-less night on Bond Street will turn your life into a slow-motion montage set to “I’ll Never Love This Way Again” by Dionne Warwick.
-Fish Cheeks is open from Sunday to Thursday from noon to 9:30pm and noon to 10pm on Friday and Saturday.

-West 32nd Street between 5th Avenue and Broadway
+Manhattan: West 32nd Street between 5th Avenue and Broadway

-Fridays 5pm-11pm, Saturdays & Sundays Noon-11pm
+Fridays 5pm-11pm, Saturdays & Sundays 12-11pm

-While BCD Tofu House isn’t currently open 24 hours like they typically are, you can still eat their excellent tofu stew until 10pm every day.
+While BCD Tofu House isn’t currently open 24 hours like they typically are, you can still eat their excellent tofu stew until 12am every day.
 That, and the little fried fish that comes with the rest of your banchan.

 At Woorijip, you’ll find Korean dishes like crispy squid pancakes, bulgogi kimbap, and about 100 other options.
 Stop by their outdoor area on a weekend when there are absolutely no cars around, and drink some beer or raspberry wine while you’re at it.